Kiki Preston: Marriages and Happy Valley

 Preston was a scandalous presence among the Happy Valley set, noted both for her beauty, as well as her wild lifestyle, which included partying all night long, rising from bed during dinnertime and drug abuse.
 Preston had become a notorious drug addict by that point; taking heroin, cocaine and morphine.
 She was nicknamed "the girl with the silver syringe", due to her habit of always carrying with her a syringe with which she injected herself.
 She was reported to often take out the silver syringe to inject herself, oblivious to onlookers.
 Swedish Baron Bror von Blixen-Finecke's second wife Cockie once remarked of Preston: "She's very clever with her needle".
 Preston was one of the clients of Frank Greswolde Williams, the main drug dealer of the Kenya colony, until his death in 1932.
 Whenever she was out of morphine, she sent a plane to pick up new supplies.

 Preston had many lovers during that time, including actor Rudolph Valentino and Prince George, Duke of Kent, whom she first met in the mid-1920s.
 Through 1928, she introduced him to cocaine and morphine among other drugs.
 Reportedly, Prince George had a ménage à trois with Preston and an Argentinian named Jorge Ferrara.

-In his attempt to rescue his cocaine-addicted brother from the influence of Preston, Edward, Prince of Wales attempted to persuade George and Preston to break off their relationship, but he was unsuccessful.
+In an attempt to rescue his cocaine-addicted brother from the influence of Preston, Edward, Prince of Wales tried to persuade George and Preston to break off their relationship, but he was unsuccessful.
 Eventually, Edward forced George to stop seeing Preston and also forced Preston to leave England, while she was visiting George there in the summer of 1929.
 For years afterwards, Edward feared that George might relapse to drugs if he maintained his contact with Preston.
 Indeed, in 1932, Prince George ran into Preston unexpectedly at Cannes and had to be removed almost by force.